gauravrathore2u/GitHub-Analytics/README.md

 ## Docker Support

-The project includes Docker configuration for easy deployment:
+The project includes Docker configuration:

 ```bash
 # Build and run with Docker Compose